jiahaoxiang2000/copilot-conf/readme.md

 # GitHub Copilot Customization in VS Code

+> NOTE: for sync all the configure on different project, the Config is sync by the **[Vscode Config](https://github.com/jiahaoxiang2000/vscode-config)** manitian.

 This workspace supports customizing GitHub Copilot's AI responses in Visual Studio Code using the following methods:

 ## 1. Custom Instructions